hashhashu/separable-notes/README.md

 ### ChageLog

 #### 0.1.1
-* export note to markdown file for easy to view
+* sync notes with standalone markdown file for summarize and easy to view  ``in sepNotes.md``
+  * this file also record information about file attach status and sync time
+  * can easily open this file by clicking on the menu
+  *
 * add @id and @refid to mbed code in arbitrary markdown file

 #### 0.1.0